tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Arcane Eyes

 This set of 12 glass eyes levitates around your head in a halo, and at your direction, some can float off to investigate nearby objects.
 You can see through the eyes, giving you 360° vision and excellent night vision (gain a +2 bonus to checks to avoid surprise).
-Twice per day outside of battle, you can send some eyes nearby to look around corners or into pits.
+Twice per full recovery outside of battle, you can send some eyes nearby to look around corners or into pits.

 **Quirk:** Enjoys people-watching.